CCI-MOC/m2/docs/Developer-guidlines.md

 time.
 Remember the 80/20 rule (80% of the bugs come from 20% of the code).

-### Approval criteria
+### Approval criteria on github

-Pull Requests require at least 2 successful reviews, also known as "+1"'s, in order to be merged, with at least 2 core developers being involved in some way: either as a submitter or a reviewer.
+Pull Requests require at least 2 approvals, also known as "+1"'s, in order to be merged, with at least 2 core developers being involved in some way: either as a submitter or a reviewer.